Rodney Govens Campaigns for Congress in Hardy, Arkansas: Trump Campaigns for President at the Alabama-Georgia Game in Tuscaloosa

 Trump came as the guest of Alabama businessman Ric Mayers Jr., a member of Trump’s Florida golf resort Mar-a-Lago, who said in an interview before the game that he invited Trump so that he could “enjoy a warm welcome,” and some Alabama fans did cheer for Trump, while others booed.

-He also invited Katie Britt, a former Student Government Association president at Alabama.
+He also invited Senator Katie Britt, a former Student Government Association president at UA.
 She got famous for delivering the Republican response to Biden’s last State of the Union address, drawing rebukes after using a disproven story of human trafficking to echo Trump’s warnings about migrants.
 She was pilloried on NBC’s “Saturday Night Live” and turned into a national joke.

 Senator #KatieBritt Sticks Feet in Mouth in Alabama Kitchen Responding to President Biden’s State of the Union Address

-Joining the politicians in the suite were musicians Kid Rock and Hank Williams Jr. Herschel Walker, a Georgia football icon and failed Senate nominee in 2022, traveled in Trump’s motorcade to the game.
+Joining the politicians in the suite were musicians Kid Rock and Hank Williams Jr. Herschel Walker, a Georgia football star and failed Senate nominee in 2022, traveled in Trump’s motorcade to the game.

 Trump apparently showed no apparent and outward loyalty to either team.
 He will carry Alabama’s 9 electoral votes, while he may need Georgia’s 16 to have any chance to win.
 But according to AP, the tie he was wearing was not crimson.
 It was Georgia red.